Kkusum

-Kkusum is an Indian television series produced by Ekta Kapoor's Balaji Telefilms which aired on Sony Entertainment Television from 14 May 2001 to 30 November 2005. and directed by Jasbir Bhati.
+Kkusum is an Indian television series produced by Ekta Kapoor's Balaji Telefilms which aired on Sony Entertainment Television from 14 May 2001 to 30 November 2005.
+It was directed by Jasbir Bhati.
 The show follows the journey of a young, hardworking and middle class girl, Kkusum and later, after a 20 year leap on her daughter Kkumud.

-The show starred Nausheen Ali Sardar in the titular role, and after a generation leap, it was played by Manasi Joshi Roy and Shilpa Saklani.
+The show starred Nausheen Ali Sardar in the title role, and after a generation leap, it was played by Manasi Joshi Roy and Shilpa Saklani.
 Actor Anuj Saxena starred opposite her.
 The roles of Kkumud and Kali were essayed by Aashka Goradia and Rucha Gujarathi.